Narcan Training

 Copper Shores Outreach & Education is proud to offer free layperson Naloxone (Narcan) training.
 This training will teach individuals how to recognize the signs of an opioid overdose and how to administer the opioid overdose reversal drug Naloxone.

-Outcomes of taking training
+Outcomes of taking Narcan training:

 - Learn to recognize the signs of an opioid overdose.